mitchellvanw/hashids/README.md

 ## That's it!
 For documentation about Hashids itself, go to: https://github.com/ivanakimov/hashids.php.

 Hopefully you'll enjoy this package and thanks to Ivan Akimov (@ivanakimov) for making Hashids.
-All credits for the it go to him.
+All credits for the Hashids package go to him.